-Upon loss of significant influence over the associate or joint venture, the Company measures and recognizes any retaining investment at its fair value.
-Any difference between the carrying amount of the associate or joint venture upon loss of significant influence and the fair value of the retaining investment and proceeds from disposal is recognized in profit or loss.
-Furthermore, if an investment in an associate becomes an investment in a joint venture or an investment in a joint venture becomes an investment in an associate, the entity continues to apply the equity method and does not remeasure the retained interest.
+When significant influence over an associate or joint control over a joint venture is lost, the Group shall measure and recognize the retained investment at fair value.
+When significant influence or joint control is lost, the difference between the carrying amount of the investment in an associate or a joint venture and the fair value of the retained investment plus the proceeds received is recognized in profit or loss.
+In addition, if an investment in an associate becomes an investment in a joint venture or an investment in a joint venture becomes an investment in an associate, the Group continues to apply the equity method and does not remeasure the retained interest.

-12. Property, Plant and Equipment
+13. Property, Plant and Equipment

 Property, plant and equipment is recognized on the basis of the acquisition cost and presented after deducting any accumulated depreciation and accumulated impairment losses.
 The above-mentioned costs include the costs of dismantling and removing the item of property, plant and equipment items and the site on which it is located and necessary interest expenses arising from construction in progress.
 When each component of an item of property, plant and equipment is significant must be depreciated separately.
-When significant components of an item of property plant and equipment must be replaced periodically, the Company treats the item as an individual asset and recognizes separately with specific useful life and depreciation method.
+When significant components of an item of property plant and equipment must be replaced periodically, the Group treats the item as an individual asset and recognizes separately with specific useful life and depreciation method.
 The carrying amount of the replaced part is derecognized under the derecognition requirements of IFRS 16 "Property, Plant and Equipment" if the overhaul cost meets the recognition criteria, it is regarded as the replacement cost and recognized in the carrying amount of the property plant and equipment, and other repair and maintenance costs are recognized in profit or loss.